davewragg/davewragg.github.io/_posts/2021-06-07-release-day-2.md

 > Some of the items listed below aren't up yet - I'll be updating this page with new links when I get them.

-## Features
+## Features from around the web

 **Fantasy Hive:** An interview with your favourite characters (or at least Chel and Lemon) - TBD

-**Fantasy Hive:** Book excerpt - [The first chapter, and a recap of book 1 from Lemon](https://fantasy-hive.co.uk/2021/06/the-righteous-by-david-wragg-excerpt/)
+**Fantasy Hive:** Excerpt of [the first chapter, and a recap of Book 1 from Lemon](https://fantasy-hive.co.uk/2021/06/the-righteous-by-david-wragg-excerpt/)

 **Fantasy Inn:** - Rambling Q&A - TBD